IgnacioSay/car_crash_fraud_detection/README.md

 - The url of container 1 must end with "/fraud_detection"

-- The url of container 2 must end wiht "/damage_detection"
+- The url of container 2 must end with "/damage_detection"

 Then you can build and delpoy container 3 either locally or on a cloud platform.